-Introduction: Christ appointed the aged apostle to John, now an exile on the isle of Patmos, to write "Revelation" in order to give hope and assurance to the suffering, persecuted evangelcal Christian church.
-The Roman armies of Titus had destroyed the temple at Jerusalem in AD 70 in fulfillment of Christ's Olivet prophecy recorded in Matthew 24 and now the church needed to be assurred that Christ was Lord of all in the "heavenly temple" and in complete control of the flow of history unto the day of His promised second coming in the clouds of heaven with all His holy angels.
+Introduction: Christ appointed the aged apostle to John, now an exile on the isle of Patmos, to write "Revelation" in order to give hope and assurance to the suffering, persecuted evangelical Christian church.
+The Roman armies of Titus had destroyed the temple at Jerusalem in AD 70 in fulfillment of Christ's Olivet prophecy recorded in Matthew 24 and now the church needed to be assured that Christ was Lord of all in the "heavenly temple" and in complete control of the flow of history unto the day of His promised second coming in the clouds of heaven with all His holy angels.
 Using the same basic outline of history as Daniel and employing the same basic symbolism as Daniel, John points the believing evangelical Christians of every generation to the ultimate victory of the Lamb of God over the powers of Satan.
-The evangelical church of Christ must witness and suffer throughout her earthly sojoun of "1260 (metaphorical) days" at the hands of Satan's cruel and oppressive spiritual kingdom called Babylon.
+The evangelical church of Christ must witness and suffer throughout her earthly sojourn of "1260 (metaphorical) days" at the hands of Satan's cruel and oppressive spiritual kingdom called Babylon.
 John assures the suffering church that the forces of Satan's kingdom will ultimately not prevail and will finally be destroyed by the "second death".

 The suffering Christian church.

 Revelation 1, 2, 3

 I stand at the door and knock.